 Q. Where do you distribute them?

 The Human Services Committee would to like to express our deepest appreciation and gratitude to those who have volunteered and are providing their services and untiring support in the hope of assisting the communities locally and globally.
 We are continually looking for volunteers and volunteering physicians to support our activities in the areas of project execution, fund raising and health advisory.
 The following is a list of a few of our volunteers.
-If you would like to be included in the list we welcome you.
+If you would like to be volunteer you are most welcome and your service is appreciated.

 We welcome you to express your kindness in word and spirit by joining hands with us.
 You can make your mighty contribution in many ways, by way of offering your services and being a volunteer, by identifying and conducting special programs to the needy and by making donations in cash and kind.
 All donations are fully tax deductible.